-Section 7.79.
+Section 7.7.
 Subsequent Appropriations.

-- (a) Additional appropriations for any department from any budgeted contingency fund may be made from time to time by the Board of Aldermen upon its own initiative, upon recommendation of the Mayor or upon recommendation of the Board of Apportionment and Taxation. - (b) Additional appropriations over and above the total budget may be made from time to time only by the Board of Aldermen upon their own initiative, upon recommendation of the Mayor, or upon recommendation of the Board of Apportionment and Taxation, and upon certification from the Director of Finance that there are available unappropriated general fund resources in excess of the proposed additional appropriations. - (c) If unappropriated general fund resources are not available, and an occasion arises where additional monies are needed to fund necessary general governmental operations, the Board of Aldermen, on its own initiative, or upon recommendation of the Mayor, or upon recommendation of the Board of Apportionment and Taxation, and by a vote of at least three quarters of the full membership of the Board of Aldermen, may make an appropriation or appropriations for such purposes, provided that the total amount of such appropriation or appropriations in any one (1) fiscal year under this Section shall not exceed two percent (2%) of the Budget of the fiscal year in which the appropriations are made.
+- (a) Additional appropriations for any department from any budgeted contingency fund may be made from time to time by the Board of Aldermen upon its own initiative, upon recommendation of the Mayor - (b) Additional appropriations over and above the total budget may be made from time to time only by the Board of Aldermen upon their own initiative, upon recommendation of the Mayor, and upon certification from the Director of Finance that there are available unappropriated general fund resources in excess of the proposed additional appropriations. - (c) If unappropriated general fund resources are not available, and an occasion arises where additional monies are needed to fund necessary general governmental operations, the Board of Aldermen, on its own initiative, or upon recommendation of the Mayor, and by a vote of at least three quarters of the full membership of the Board of Aldermen, may make an appropriation or appropriations for such purposes, provided that the total amount of such appropriation or appropriations in any one (1) fiscal year under this Section shall not exceed two percent (2%) of the Budget of the fiscal year in which the appropriations are made.

-- (d) If unappropriated general fund resources are not available, the Board of Aldermen, on its own initiative, or upon the recommendation of the Mayor, or upon recommendation of the Board of Apportionment and Taxation, and by a vote of at least three quarters of the full membership of the Board of Aldermen, may make an appropriation or appropriations as may be required in the event of any emergency affecting the general health, safety and welfare of the public or to pay any final judgment which may be rendered against the City of Shelton. - (e) Before any appropriation is made pursuant to either Section (c) or (d) above, the Board of Aldermen shall conduct a public hearing at which any elector or taxpayer of the City shall have an opportunity to be heard.
-Notice of such hearing shall be given in a newspaper having a substantial circulation in the City not more than ten (10) nor less than five (5) days prior to such hearing, provided that if in the unanimous opinion of the Board of Aldermen any emergency under Section (d) above is so grave as to require immediate action, the public hearing may be dispensed with by such unanimous vote. - (f) Any appropriation made under the provisions of Sections (c) and (d) above shall be financed by such borrowing as may be necessary to fund the same, provided that the amount of such borrowing shall be included in and made part of the next tax levy.
+- (d) If unappropriated general fund resources are not available, the Board of Aldermen, on its own initiative, or upon the recommendation of the Mayor, and by a vote of at least three quarters of the full membership of the Board of Aldermen, may make an appropriation or appropriations as may be required in the event of any emergency affecting the general health, safety and welfare of the public or to pay any final judgment which may be rendered against the City of Shelton. - (e) Before any appropriation is made pursuant to either Section (c) or (d) above, the Board of Aldermen shall conduct a public hearing at which any elector or taxpayer of the City shall have an opportunity to be heard.
+Notice of such hearing shall be given on the City's website and as required by Connecticut General Statutes not more than ten (10) nor less than five (5) days prior to such hearing, provided that if in the unanimous opinion of the Board of Aldermen any emergency under Section (d) above is so grave as to require immediate action, the public hearing may be dispensed with by such unanimous vote. - (f) Any appropriation made under the provisions of Sections (c) and (d) above shall be financed by such borrowing as may be necessary to fund the same, provided that the amount of such borrowing shall be included in and made part of the next tax levy.
 If not otherwise prohibited by law, the Board of Aldermen may authorize borrowing from existing city accounts or funds, but such borrowing shall be limited to fifty percent (50%) of the audited accounts receivable balance as of the commencement of the fiscal year in which the borrowing is made or fifty percent (50%) of the available funds, whichever figure is smaller.

-Section 7.810.
+Section 7.8.
 Financial Procedures.